smasky/SWAT-UQ/docs/best_management_practices.md

 💡 **Noted:** This file supports parameters with the same name, as they are distinguished by their indices.

-Then, the objectives of this example are introduced.
+Before editing the `evl` file, three objectives should be introduced.
 The first objective is the reduction of TN:

  $Obj_1 = \left ( TN_{base} - TN_{now}\right ) / TN_{base}$